-- 4.1 After an item has been processed with cyanoacrylate (CAE), RAM can be applied. - 4.2 Suspend the item to be processed over a glass collection tray. - 4.3 Irrigate the working solution over the item.
-Allow the item to dry completely. - 4.4 View the item through an orange filter using an alternate light source set in the 450-525 nm range. - 4.5 Evaluate latent prints for comparable ridge detail.
-Prints deemed to be of value are marked and photographed. - 4.6 Photography will require the aid of an orange filter on the camera and the use of an alternate light source.
+- 4.1 Suspend the item to be processed over a glass collection tray. - 4.2 Irrigate the working solution over the item.
+Allow the item to dry completely. - 4.3 View the item through an orange filter using an alternate light source set in the 450-525 nm range. - 4.4 Evaluate latent prints for comparable ridge detail.
+Prints deemed to be of value are marked and photographed. - 4.5 Photography will require the aid of an orange filter on the camera and the use of an alternate light source.